-The war was faught between four separate organizations.
+The war was fought between four separate organizations.

 - KPMM - though not formally named as such until late in 4706, the merger between Konilic Phillips and Mee-Apostraphe-M formed KPMM.
 They were the largest, and had the most advanced fleet.
-The other three were, in some regarded, not so much fighting with each other as against KPMM.
+The other three were, in some quarters, regarded not so much fighting with each other as against KPMM.

 - Beaver Collective - so named for an unfortunate acronym formed by the five corporations that made it up.
 The Beavers were regarded as the opportunists, who sought to gain control of resources and strategically important solar systems.
 While not overly hostile, their plan was to allow the other groups to eliminate each other, then declare themselves a sovereign state which would allow them to claim their newly acquired territories as spoils of war.

-- 3M - comprised of the three remaining mega-corps, it was strictly a mutal defensive pact.
-They did carry out attacks on the other corps, but only in an effort to harassa and cripple the war effort, and in preemptive measures against invasion.
+- 3M - comprised of the three remaining mega-corps, it was strictly a mutual defensive pact.
+They did carry out attacks on the other corps, but only in an effort to harass and cripple the war effort, and in preemptive measures against invasion.